-Pursuant to Policy 2-602 in the Policies and Regulations Manual, firearms, or any type of weapons, are prohibited on college property.
+Firearms, or any type of weapons, are prohibited on college property.
 This includes the main campus as well as our satellite locations.
-Any violators to this policy will be turned over to the Associate Dean of Student Development, equity and inclusion and the Pennsylvania State Police.
+Any violators to this policy will be turned over to the dean of student development, equity and inclusion and the Pennsylvania State Police.
 As a result, criminal charges are possible.